dB-Ryzen/mAYHEM/Updating-Firmware.md

 The PortaPack has its own firmware, which needs to be flashed into the HackRF One SPI flash.

+## Getting the Firmware

+You may download a [pre-built firmware package](http://www.sharebrained.com/downloads/portapack/firmware/portapack-firmware-20150708.zip), or [build your own firmware](Building-Firmware).

 ## Flashing

 To install the firmware into the HackRF's SPI flash, run the DFU utility with the HackRF firmware built for RAM execution.
 Plug the HackRF into USB power while holding down the DFU button.
 Then run: